 The Philippines, China, and several Southeast Asian nations have been engaged in a series of long-standing territorial disputes over certain islands in the West Philippine Sea, also known as the South China Sea.
-Moreover, In January 2017, President Donald Trump's nominee at that time for Secretary of State Rex Tillerson said China must be denied access to artificial islands it has built in the disputed waters.
-Trump had previously accused China of building a military fortress in the South China Sea.
-China claims more than 80 percent of the South China Sea, where it has built up its military presence as well as constructing the islands.
 Vietnam, the Philippines, Brunei, Malaysia and Taiwan claim parts of the same maritime area, a thriving fishing zone through which more than \$5 trillion of trade passes each year.
 In July 2016, an international tribunal in The Hague ruled against China in a case brought by the Philippines, saying it had no historic rights to the resources within a dashed line drawn on a 1940s map that had formed the basis of its claims.
 While the court said the ruling was binding, China said the 29 tribunal had no jurisdiction.
 China is also in dispute with Japan and India over claims to a separate set of islands.

-Newly elected President Joe Biden has manifested that the US will not and should not be expected to ease up on military operations in the West Philippine Sea.
+President Joe Biden has manifested that the US will not and should not be expected to ease up on military operations in the West Philippine Sea.
 This as South Asian nations and claimants involved in West Philippine awaits President Biden administration's broader, and comprehensive China strategy, including how to settle and manage economic tension between US & China.